 The following tables set forth our summary consolidated financial data as of, and for the periods ended on, the dates indicated.
 We have derived the consolidated statement of operations data for the years ended December 31, 2019 and 2020 from our audited consolidated financial statements included elsewhere in this prospectus.
-We have derived the consolidated statement of operations data for the three months ended March 31, 2021 and 2020 and the consolidated balance sheet data as of March 31, 2021 from our unaudited condensed consolidated financial statements included elsewhere in this prospectus, which have been prepared on the same basis as the audited consolidated financial statements.
-In the opinion of management, the unaudited data reflects all adjustments, consisting only of normal recurring adjustments, necessary for a fair statement of the financial information in those statements.
-Our historical results are not necessarily indicative of the results that should be expected for any future period and our results for any interim period are not necessarily indicative of results that may be expected for any full year.
+Our historical results are not necessarily indicative of the results that should be expected for any future period.
 You should read the following summary consolidated financial data together with the more detailed information contained in "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and the related notes included elsewhere in this prospectus.

-Yea ars Endec d De , Γhr ee Months s End ded March 31 2019 202 - 2020 2 021 (in thousands, except sha ıre a nd per s sha are data) Consolidated Statement of Operations Data: Revenue: Product revenue \$ 9,328 \$ 1 .0,992 \$ 1,188 \$ 3,718 Service revenue 2,128 3,091 410 1,067 Non-commercial revenue 5,056 1,994 1,401 210 Total revenue 16,512 1 .6,077 2,999 4,995 Costs and operating expenses: 40.007 0.040 0.010 40 Cost of product revenue 10,627 1 8,642 3,212 5,510 Cost of service revenue 3,021 3,386 2.120 951 797 1,137 Cost of non-commercial revenue 3,098 5,429 6,531 1,438 414 2,147 Research and development Sales and marketing 4,047 5,962 1,430 2,147 General and administrative 8,924 9,976 2,371 3,203 35.146 6,617 10,235 14,686 Total costs and operating expenses (18,634) 30,540) (7,236) (9,691 Loss from operations Total other income (expense), net (2,110) (6,404) (751) (12,391 Loss before income taxes (20,744) (: 86,944) (7,987) (22,082) Income tax expense 427 134 20 19 Net loss \$ (21,171) \$ (3 87,078) \$ (8,007) \$ (22,101) Accretion of redeemable convertible preferred stock to redemption value (2,745) (3,745) (818) (787 Cumulative redeemable convertible preferred stock (,) (0,1.0) (020) ( dividends (2 704) (1 200) (700) (1 111 (2,704) (4,398) (788) (1,411) Net loss attributable to common stockholders - basic (00.000) - (0.040) - (0 4 0 0 0) and diluted(1) \$ (26,620) \$ (4 15,221) \$ (9,613) \$ (24,299) Net loss per share attributable to common - stockholders - basic and diluted(1) \$ (76.72) \$ (1 .26.11) \$ (27.20) \$ (37.89) Weighted-average common shares outstanding - 1 basic and diluted(1) 346,978 35 58,582 353,465 641,371 • • •,• • • 000,100 • Pro forma net loss per share attributable to common æ (1.07) ¢ (0.24) stockholders - basic and diluted (unaudited)(2) = \$ (1.37) \$ (0.34) Pro forma weighted-average common shares outstanding - basic and diluted (unaudited)(2) 26,96 52,888 31, 745,670 $u_1 = u_2 = u_2 = u_2 = u_1 = u_1 = u_1 = u_1 = u_2 $
+Υ Years Ended December 3 31,

+2019 2020

+(in (in thousands, ex and per shar

+Consolidated Statement of Operations Data:

+Revenue:

+Product revenue \$ 9,328 \$ 10 ,992

+Service revenue 2,128 3 ,091

+Non-commercial revenue 5,056 1 ,994

+Total Revenue 16,512 16 ,077

+Costs and operating expenses:

+Cost of product revenue 10,627 18 ,642

+Cost of service revenue 3,021 ,386

+Cost of non-commercial revenue 3,098 2 ,120

+Research and development 5,429 6 ,531

+Sales and marketing 4,047 5 ,962

+General and administrative 8,924 9 ,976

+Total costs and operating expenses 35,146 46 ,617

+Loss from operations (18,634) (30 ,540

+Total other income (expense), net (2,110) (6 ,404

+Loss before income taxes (20,744) (36 ,944

+Income tax expense 427 134

+Net loss \$ (21,171) \$ (37 ,078

+Net loss attributable to common stockholders - basic and diluted(1) (24,832) (42 ,538

+Net loss per share attributable to common stockholders - basic and diluted(1 )\$ (14.31) \$ (2 3.72

+Weighted-average common shares outstanding - basic and diluted(1) 1,735,253 1,793 ,272

+Pro forma net loss per share attributable to common stockholders - basic and diluted (unaudited)(2) \$

+Pro forma weighted-average common shares outstanding - basic and diluted (unaudited)(2)

-(1) See Note 15 to our audited consolidated financial statements and Note 15 to our unaudited condensed consolidated financial statements, included elsewhere in this prospectus, for an explanation of the method used to calculate historical basic and diluted net loss per share attributable to common stockholders and the weighted-average common shares outstanding used in the computation of the per share amount.
+(1) See Note 15 to our audited consolidated financial statements, included elsewhere in this prospectus, for an explanation of the method used to calculate historical basic and diluted net loss per share attributable to common stockholders and the weighted-average common shares outstanding used in the computation of the per share amount.

-(2) The unaudited pro forma basic and diluted net loss per share attributable to common stockholders for the year ended December 31, 2020 and the three months ended March 31, 2021 have been prepared to give effect to adjustments arising upon the completion of a qualified initial public offering.
-The unaudited pro forma net loss attributable to common stockholders used in the calculation of unaudited pro forma basic and diluted net loss per share attributable to common stockholders does not include the effect of accretion of redeemable convertible preferred stock to redemption value or the cumulative redeemable convertible preferred stock dividends and the change in the fair value of preferred stock warrant liability, because the calculation gives effect to (i) the filing and effectiveness of our current certificate of incorporation effecting a reclassification of our then outstanding common stock to Class A common stock and authorizing our Class B common stock and the issuance to ABG WTT of 11,437,301 shares of Series C2 preferred stock in exchange for an equal number of shares of Series C1 preferred stock and to Ally Bridge MedAlpha of 2,364,509 shares of Series D2 preferred stock in exchange for an equal number of shares of Series D1 preferred stock pursuant to an exchange agreement, in each case, in June 2021; (ii) the automatic conversion of all outstanding shares of Series A1, B1, C1 and D1 redeemable convertible preferred stock into 24,200,920 shares of Class A common stock, (iii) the automatic conversion of all outstanding shares of Series C2 and D2 redeemable convertible preferred stock into 6,903,379 shares of Class B common stock, and (iv) all warrants to purchase redeemable convertible preferred stock becoming warrants to purchase Class A common stock, as if the proposed initial public offering had occurred on the later of January 1, 2020 or the issuance dates of the redeemable convertible preferred stock or preferred stock warrants.
+(2) The unaudited pro forma basic and diluted net loss per share attributable to common stockholders for the year ended December 31, 2020 has been prepared to give effect to adjustments arising upon the completion of a qualified initial public offering.
+The unaudited pro forma net loss attributable to common stockholders used in the calculation of unaudited pro forma basic and diluted net loss per share attributable to common stockholders does not include the effect of accretion of redeemable convertible preferred stock to redemption value or the cumulative redeemable convertible preferred stock dividends and the change in the fair value of preferred stock warrant liability, because the calculation gives effect to (i) the automatic conversion of all outstanding redeemable convertible preferred stock into an aggregate of shares of common stock and (ii) all warrants to purchase redeemable convertible preferred stock becoming warrants to purchase common stock, as if the proposed initial public offering had occurred on the later of January 1, 2020 or the issuance dates of the redeemable convertible preferred stock or preferred stock warrants.